 Find Your Motivation

-- Knowing what drives you is important when starting any new lifestyle change.
-Whether it’s feeling better about yourself, having more energy, losing weight for an upcoming event, or feeling better in your clothes, you have to have a reason for being healthy.
+Knowing what drives you is important when starting any new lifestyle change.
+Whether it’s feeling better about yourself, having more energy, losing weight for an upcoming event, or feeling better in your clothes, you need to have a reason for being healthy.
+Finding your motivation can help you stay on track and make it easier to stick to your exercise routine.

 Set Realistic Goals

-- Setting smart goals with small steps that lead to bigger changes is a great way to stay motivated.
-Whether it’s committing to exercising three days out of the week or cutting out one sweet each day, it all adds up and starts to create habits and healthy lifestyle changes.
+Setting small goals that lead to bigger changes is a great way to stay motivated.
+Committing to exercising three days out of the week or cutting out one sweet each day can add up and create habits and healthy lifestyle changes.

 Do What Works For You